 Feifei regained her composure.
 This was probably the reverse effect of “seeing things through my own eyes, and seeing them through my own eyes.”

-During the discussion of “Fei Fei Is Angry,” Mr. Wu offered another insight.
-He suggested that the emotional adjustment process depicted in this picture book is something most adults have experienced.
-Could it be that this book reflects a more adult mindset, making it more appealing to adult readers, while not necessarily appealing to children?
-This is indeed a question that we should explore when sharing with children and observing their reactions.
+During the discussion of “Feifei Gets Angry,” Teacher Wu offered another perspective.
+He believes that the emotional adjustment process depicted in this picture book is an experience most adults have had.
+Could this book reflect an adult way of thinking, making it more appealing to adult readers and less likely to be loved by children?
+This is indeed a question, and we can observe children’s reactions when we have the opportunity to share it with them.

-On the afternoon of August 22, the first preparatory discussion of the newly formed Flying Pig Group was held in the conference room on the fourth floor of Weigang Primary School.
+On the afternoon of August 22, the newly formed Flying Pig Group held its first preparatory discussion in the conference room on the fourth floor of Weigang Primary School.
 The book discussed was “The Story of the Zhu Family”.

-As a preparatory discussion, it is mainly a process of everyone gradually getting to know each other and trying to experience reading a book together.
-The discussion is roughly divided into two parts: “Who am I” game; reading and discussing “The Zhu Family Story” together.
+As a preliminary discussion, the main focus is on the process of getting to know each other and trying to read a book together.
+The discussion is roughly divided into two parts: the “Who am I?” game; and reading and discussing “The Story of the Zhu Family”.

 http://landaishu.zhongwenlink.com/home/upload20083/201083164113913.jpg

-Before starting the game, first-timers often assume it’s incredibly difficult, with little chance of guessing.
-However, as everyone relaxes during the game, most of the answers naturally become clear.
-The most fascinating part is when seemingly absurd and illogical answers become plausible after explanation.
-The saying “the unexpected, yet within reason” is precisely what brilliant storytellers bring to the table.
-This kind of game is actually about experiencing the psychological process of creation and interpretation.
-As readers, what we read in a work is clearly ourselves!
+Before starting the game, first-time participants often find it extremely difficult, with almost no chance of guessing the answer.
+However, the reality is that as everyone relaxes during the game, most of the mysteries are naturally solved.
+The most interesting part is that seemingly absurd and illogical answers become perfectly logical after being explained by the participants.
+This “unexpected yet reasonable” dynamic is the kind of fun that skillful storytellers bring to people.
+Such games are actually about experiencing this psychological process of creation and interpretation; as readers, what we read in the work is clearly ourselves!

-The undisputed champion of the riddle-guessing competition that day was Principal Jin from Taihu Road.
-When a certain image (especially a group of images of a family) was first read out, she could accurately call out the answer.
-I believe this was partly due to her exceptional understanding of her colleagues and partly a demonstration of her unique ability in visual thinking.
+In that day’s game, Principal Jin from Taihu Road was undoubtedly the champion of the riddle-solving competition.
+As soon as a certain image (especially a group of images representing a family) was read aloud, she could accurately call out the answer.
+I think this is partly due to her exceptional understanding of her colleagues, and partly a demonstration of a special kind of visual thinking ability.

-Many sparks were generated during the process of reading and discussing “The Zhu Family Story” together, but I was also focused on participating in the reading and did not take any notes, so I can only record a few sparks that were the most inspiring and impressive to me.
+Many sparks flew during the shared reading and discussion of “The Story of the Zhu Family,” but I was focused on participating in the reading and didn’t take any notes.
+So here I can only record a few of the most inspiring and memorable moments for me.

-In the first picture, we see a very modern and seemingly happy home, but the text mentions a wife, but there is no wife in the picture.
-The way this father stands is somewhat similar to the way the father stood on the page “My father is as tall as a house” in “My Father”.
+In the first picture, we see a very modern and seemingly happy home, but the text mentions the wife, which is not shown in the picture.
+The way the father is standing is somewhat similar to the way the father is standing on the page in “My Father” where it says “My father is as tall as a house”.

 http://landaishu.zhongwenlink.com/home/upload20083/201083164157761.jpg